 - The shared secret

 You also need some basic information about the inside and outside interfaces of your on-premises device (your CPE).
 For a list of the required information for your particular CPE, see the links in this list: Verified CPE Devices.

 If your CPE is behind a NAT device, you can provide Oracle with your CPE's IKE identifier.
-For more information, see Overview of the IPSec VPN Components.
+For more information, see Overview of Site-to-Site VPN Components.

 Route-Based Versus Policy-Based IPSec

 The Oracle VPN headends use route-based tunnels, but can work with policy-based tunnels with some caveats.
 See Encryption domains for policy-based tunnels for full details.

 Site-to-Site VPN Best Practices

 - Configure all tunnels for every IPSec connection: Oracle deploys multiple IPSec headends for all your connections to provide high availability for your mission-critical workloads.
 Configuring all the available tunnels is a key part of the "Design for Failure" philosophy.
 (Exception: Cisco ASA policy-based configuration, which uses a single tunnel.)